 Tosh Turner - [email protected]

-Tosh is a 25-year-old and a relatively new member of the local Green Party, born and raised in Vancouver.
-Currently, Tosh is working in the real estate industry while he completes his undergraduate degree from Simon Fraser University.
+Tosh was born and raised in Vancouver.
+Currently, and is working in the real estate industry while he completes his undergraduate degree from Simon Fraser University.
 Having served on non-profit boards as well as various student governance positions during his academic career, Tosh is excited to be collaborating with such an experienced and engaged board of directors.
 Tosh’s focus at the GPV is on learning from and supporting existing board members, particularly with respect to young member engagement, governance, and finance matters.